Dick Turpin (horse, foaled 1929)

 The racehorse Dick Turpin won the 1933 Chester Cup, ridden by Gordon Richards, trained by Martin Hartigan.
 Dick Turpin won by a head, 2nd Guiscard, 3rd Mandritsara.
 He was owned by Hon Robert Fraser Watson, 2nd son of 1st Baron Manton.
 The starting price was 9 to 1.
-Gordon Richards wrote about the horse in his autobiography published in 1955 as follows:
+Gordon Richards wrote about the horse in his autobiography published in 1955.